simongregersen/thyultra/content.en/about.md

 ## Course closure and cutoffs

 All courses close at 23:59.
-Participants arriving at the finish after course closure will be disqualified.
+Participants crossing the finish line after course closure will be disqualified.

 The following aid station cutoffs are enforced for all participants.